WHISTLEBLOWER LAWYER IN AUSTIN

 Qui tam lawsuits are an extremely complex legal area.
 They are unlike any other kind of lawsuit and require skilled representation from a qualified attorney.
 An experienced whistleblower attorney knows what it takes to represent their client in negotiating the amount of awards if the government recovers damages from the information relayed.

 If there are other whistleblowers with the same information, that may ruin your chance for a reward.
-Whoever is first to file the complaint will be the one who recovers the money.
-That is another reason why you need an attorney, preferably someone who works in a proficient and compelling manner.
+Whoever is first to file the complaint will generally be the one who recovers the money.
+That is another reason why you need a whistleblower lawyer, preferably someone who works in a proficient and compelling manner.

 Contact Leichter Law Firm PC Today

 If you think you may have a qui tam lawsuit on your hands, let Leichter Law Firm represent you.
-As recognized Texas medical license defense lawyers, we stand ready to advise, counsel and defend you in your healthcare-related legal concerns.
-To discuss your case with one of our whistleblower attorneys, contact us today by calling 512-495-9995.
-You can also get in touch with us via our online intake form.
+As recognized employment law specialists, we stand ready to advise, counsel and defend you in your employment law-related legal concerns.
+To discuss your case with one of our whistleblower attorneys, contact us today by calling (512) 495-9995.
+Contact us as soon as possible to set up a free consultation about your claim before the statute of limitations passes.

 Get in Touch